dottjt/juliusv6/README.md

 // TODO I stupidly omitted the actual content files for V2 of the website.
 I will need to upload them to the repository, assuming I can even find them.
 We shall see.
 YUS.
 // TODO Need to figure out the build for julius v4 website.

+// TODO Maybe figure out how to put the /contact/_index.md and _index.md homepage files n' the data repository.